StefFrustagli/the-italian-hangman-game/README.md

    - If the player has attempts left, they will be asked to guess again.
 7. When the player has zero attempts left, the handman picture is complete and the game is over.
 Display message: "You lost."
 8. If the player guesses all the letters correctly, they win the game.
 Display message: "You won."
-9. Both loss and win will prompt a message asking if they want to continue playing.
+9. Both loss and win will prompt a message asking if user wants to continue playing.

 ## Features and game functionalities

 ### How to play
 The goal of the game is to identify the word correctly within seven attempts and save the little man from execution.
-As a way of simplifying the guessing game, I have defined three different categories that can be selected by the plater at the beginning.
+As a way of simplifying the guessing game, I have defined three different categories that can be selected by the player at the beginning.

 ### Existing Features